tgfrerer/island/README.md

   and recompiled on demand.
 When compiled in Debug mode, Vulkan validation layers are loaded by default.

-* **Rendergraph- based Architecture**: Rendering is structured using renderpasses.
+* **Rendergraph- based architecture**: Rendering is structured using renderpasses.
 Renderpasses are executed on-demand and synchronised automatically by evaluating a rendergraph.
 If a renderpass is detected to have no effect on the final image, it is automatically pruned.
 When requested, the rendergraph generates `.dot` files, which can be drawn using graphviz.
-More about how Island builds its rendergraph in [this blog post][rendergraph-blog].
+More about how Island builds its rendergraph in [this blog post][rendergraph_blog].

   <img width="350" src="resources/readme/graph_screenshot.png" align="right" />

 * **Automatic GPU multiqueue**: renderpasses are automatically distributed onto any avaliable render queues - if resources need to be transferred between queue families, this happens automatically.
-More about how Island distributes workloads across renderqueues and synchronises them in [this blog post][rendergraph-syn-blog].
+  More about how Island distributes workloads across renderqueues and synchronises them in [this blog post][rendergraph_syn_blog].

 * **Static release binaries**: While Island is highly modular and dynamic when compiled for Debug, it can compile into a single, optimised static binary for Release.

+* **Interactive Console** if you add the `le_console` module to your app, it will listen on localhost port 3535 and, if you connect to it via telnet or similar, if will provide you with an interactive console.
+You can use this to change settings on a running application, and to filter and monitor log messages.
+Use reverse-ssh or similar to forward localhost::3535 and you can remotely connect to a running app from all over the world.

 * **Multi-Window** Island allows you to hook up multiple swapchains to a single application.
 This is particularly useful for multi-window